The 2022-2023 Dixon Award Application

 Please explain how you feel the experience will enrich your current studies and advance your education as you begin your senior year at Lewis & Clark College.

-All applications are due to Kristin Brown (firstname.lastname@example.org) by Friday, November 20, 2020 at 12:00 pm.
-After carefully considering each application, the department will notify this year’s recipient by Friday, December 4, 2020.
+All applications must be submitted to firstname.lastname@example.org by Friday, November 19, 2021.
+After carefully considering each application, the department will notify this year’s recipient by Friday, December 3, 2021.